Elmer Belt: Career

-In 1923, Belt and his wife moved to Los Angeles, where he began a private practice.
-In 1936 he established the Elmer Belt Urologic Group, which occupied its own building at 1893 Wilshire Boulevard.
-The second floor of the building housed Belt's ever-expanding library.
-During this period, due to his rising prominence in his profession, he enjoyed privileges as a staff, attending, or consulting urologist at many hospitals around Los Angeles County.
+In 1923, Elmer and Ruth Belt moved to Los Angeles, where he began a private practice.
+In 1936 he established the Elmer Belt Urologic Group, located in its own building at 1893 Wilshire Boulevard.
+The second floor of the building housed Belt's growing library.
+During this time, his growing reputation in the field earned him positions as a staff, attending, or consulting urologist at numerous hospitals in Los Angeles County.

-In addition to specializing in urology, Belt was a passionate advocate for public health and, from 1939 through 1954, served as the President of the State Board of Public Health.
+In addition to specializing in urology, Belt was an advocate for public health and, from 1939 through 1954, served as the President of the State Board of Public Health.
 First appointed to this position by California Governor Culbert Olsen, Belt was reappointed by Governor Earl Warren for each of the latter's three terms in office.
-In the public health arena, Belt's projects included working to establish the Hyperion Water Reclamation Plant for Los Angeles.
+In public health, Belt worked to establish the Hyperion Water Reclamation Plant.
 He also advocated for the care and rights of refugees from the Dust Bowl who had settled in Tulare County.
-And during WWII, he campaigned for funds to treat what was then called venereal disease and to control prostitution, which posed serious problems around army and naval encampments in the state.
+During World War II, he advocated for funding to treat sexually transmitted diseases and to address prostitution, which he viewed as significant issues near military camps in the state.